 Latin Apprenticeship Program

-Tirocinium Latinum is crafted to help parents, teachers, or students who want to learn Latin by building the required skills to think, read, and communicate in Latin.
-While this program aims to read Latin texts, language skills contribute to another goal of enlarging the soul.
+The Tirocinium is a mentorship program for those who want to learn and teach Latin.
+Apprentices build the required skills to think, read, and communicate in Latin.
+While this program aims to read Latin texts, language skills contribute to a further goal of enlarging the soul.
 Through a language such as Latin, we gain a greater vision of humanitas, a common vision of what it means to be human.
-This perennial question weaves its way through western literature explored within the linguistic cultures of Greek and Latin.
+This perennial question weaves its way through western literature rooted within the linguistic cultures of Greek and Latin.
 Thus, learning Latin nourishes the soul enabling us to partake in the great conversation that has continued for more than two millennia.

 Do I need to know Latin?

-No. While some previous exposure to the language will benefit, it is not necessary.
+No. While some previous exposure to Latin will benefit, it is not necessary before joining the apprenticeship.

 How does the course work?

-The Tirocinium is a two-year program in the fundamental elements of Latin for training teachers and building fluency.
-Apprentices meet on site in Loudon, TN for an in-person retreat in July and again in February.
-The rest of the program is fulfilled from home through weekly webinars that read assigned passages, discuss grammar, expand vocabulary, and practice using the language.
+The Tirocinium is a two-year training program that teaches the fundamental elements of the Latin language using Hans Ørberg’s Lingua Latina Per Se Illustrata: Familia Romana.
+Apprentices meet on site in Loudon, TN for a week long retreat in July and again in February.
+The rest of the program is fulfilled from home through weekly webinars that read the assigned chapters, discuss grammar, expand vocabulary, build comprehension, and practice new material through various exercises.
+All language instruction is conducted in Latin.

 Now Accepting Applications!